jojozhuang/jojozhuang.github.io/_posts/2016-03-15-building-course-player-with-signalr-and-aspnet.md

     padding: 0;
 }
 ```
-Disable bundle by commenting out the 'RegisterBundles' method in `Global.asax`.
+3) Disable bundling by commenting out the 'RegisterBundles()' method in `Global.asax`.
 ```c#
 using System;
 using System.Collections.Generic;